wolfie-university/maturator/README.md

 ## 🚀 Key Features

-* **♾️ Infinite Problem Generation**: Powered by my custom backend, tasks are generated on-the-fly.
+* **Infinite Problem Generation**: Powered by my custom backend, tasks are generated on-the-fly.
 No static databases, no memorizing answers.
 * **Two Study Modes**:
     * **Thematic Training**: Focus on specific topics like Algebra, Geometry, Functions, or Probability and more.
     * **Exam Simulator**: A full-scale simulation of the real exam.
 30+ tasks, 180-minute timer, and a detailed score report at the end.